 • Writers must not have published a book of poetry at the time of submission.
 (We define a “published book of poetry” as a full-length poetry book, poetry chapbook, or other poetry collection written by you and published by someone other than you in print, on the web, or in ebook format.)

-• Please submit only one poem, no longer than five pages.
+• Please submit 3-5 poems, no longer than ten pages.

 • Please submit no more than once per year.